St. Croix Resilience Campus — a 40–50 acre engine for stability.

 Modeled impact

-~$128M multi-phase build cost, 120–250 veterans housed annually, 250–500 program participants, and dozens of on-campus jobs — clearly labeled as targets so donors know where we’re headed.
+~$128M multi-phase build cost; 120–250 veterans housed annually; 250–500 program participants; and dozens of on-campus jobs—clearly labeled as modeled targets, not guarantees.

 Programs & services anchored on campus